Elvis Presley

 Elvis Aaron Presley (Note: Although some pronounce his surname /ˈprɛzli/ PREZ-lee, Presley himself pronounced it /ˈprɛsli/ PRESS-lee, as did his family and those who worked with him.The correct spelling of his middle name has long been a matter of debate.
 The physician who delivered him wrote "Elvis Aaron Presley" in his ledger.
 The state-issued birth certificate reads "Elvis Aron Presley".
 The name was chosen after the Presleys' friend and fellow congregation member Aaron Kennedy, though a single-A spelling was probably intended by Presley's parents to parallel the middle name of Presley's stillborn brother, Jesse Garon.
 It reads Aron on most official documents produced during his lifetime, including his high school diploma, RCA Victor record contract, and marriage license, and this was generally taken to be the proper spelling.
 In 1966, Presley expressed the desire to his father that the more traditional biblical rendering, Aaron, be used henceforth, "especially on legal documents".
 Five years later, the Jaycees citation honoring him as one of the country's Outstanding Young Men used Aaron.
 Late in his life, he sought to officially change the spelling to Aaron and discovered that state records already listed it that way.
 Knowing his wishes for his middle name, Aaron is the spelling his father chose for Presley's tombstone, and it is the spelling his estate has designated as official.)
 (January 8, 1935 – August 16, 1977) was an American singer and actor.
 Referred to as the "King of Rock and Roll", he is widely regarded as one of the most culturally significant figures of the 20th century.
-Presley's energetic and sexually provocative performance style, combined with a mix of influences across color lines during a transformative era in race relations, brought both great success and initial controversy.
+Presley's energetic and sexually provocative performance style, combined with a mixture of influences across color lines during a transformative era in race relations, brought both great success and initial controversy.